OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/media-services/media-services-rest-storage-encryption.md

             byte[] encryptedKeyId = null;

-            // Checksum is computed by AES-ECB encrypting hello KID
+            // Checksum is computed by AES-ECB encrypting the KID
-            // with hello content key.
+            // with the content key.
             using (AesCryptoServiceProvider rijndael = new AesCryptoServiceProvider())
             {
                 rijndael.Mode = CipherMode.ECB;